beartype/beartype/README.rst

 .. parsed-literal::

-   Validate anything with one-line type hints designed by you ⇄ built by beartype
+   Validate anything with Turing-complete type hints designed by you ⇄ built by beartype

 .. # FIXME: Also please add our "`beartype`" discussion as a new FAQ entry.

-When official type hints fail to suffice, dynamically design your own PEP-compliant type hints "on the fly" with compact one-line **beartype validators.** Validators enforce arbitrary runtime constraints on the internal structure and contents of parameters and returns using user-defined lambda functions, nestable declarative expressions, and familiar typing_ syntax – all richly composable with standard set notation and seamlessly interoperable with `standard type hints <Standard Hints_>`__ via an `expressive domain-specific language (DSL) <Validator Syntax_>`__:
+When official type hints fail to suffice, dynamically design your own PEP-compliant type hints "on the fly" with compact two-line **beartype validators:**

 .. code-block:: python

    # Import the requisite machinery.
-   import numpy as np
    from beartype import beartype
    from beartype.vale import Is
    from typing import Annotated
+   import numpy as np

-   # Type hint designed by you matching only two-dimensional NumPy arrays of
+   # Type hint designed by you matching two-dimensional NumPy arrays of
-   # floats of arbitrary precision.
+   # floating-point numbers of arbitrary precision.
    Numpy2DFloatArray = Annotated[ndarray, Is[lambda array:
        array.ndim == 2 and np.issubdtype(array.dtype, np.floating)]]